m081429/Challenge_08_06_2018/README.md

 TASK: Writing a script to annotate a vcf file

-INPUT FILE: VCF FILE
+INPUT FILE: VCF FILE ("Challenge_data.vcf")

-OUTPUT FILE: VCF FILE with new annotations
+OUTPUT FILE: VCF FILE with new annotations ("Challenge_annotated_out.vcf")

 a)Python packages Required to run this script
 	1)os